KEY TAKEAWAYS

 What can insurance immediate financing arrangements be used for?

-The beauty of an IFA is you can use the loan proceeds for pretty much anything you need.
+The good part of IFA is that you can use the loan proceeds for pretty much anything you need.
 Most people use it for:

 In general, an IFA strategy tends to be used for long-term estate planning in conjunction with business or investor liquidity needs.
-One of the main reasons for this is that it’s most effective when you have some way to generate the funds that will offset interest.
+One of the main reasons for this is that it is most effective when you have some way to generate the funds that will offset interest.

 Otherwise, there are more cost-effective ways to access funding if your needs aren’t as complex, such as if you just need funding to renovate the house.
 In that case, an insurance policy loan or even just a simple personal loan from the bank might suit you just fine.